 Concentric is temporarily down.
 For incomplete consent episodes please revert to paper consent.
-For complete consent episode please continue to review the consent form PDF in the EPR.
+For complete consent episodes please continue to review the consent form PDF in the EPR.
 We will send another message when you can return to normal digital consent processes.

 Concentric - demographics integration is down:

 There is a temporary issue with the demographics integration with Concentric.
-For patients who have an exiting record within Concentric you can continue to use Concentric unless you are aware the patient’s demographics have changed compared to what is shown in Concentric.
+For patients who have an existing record within Concentric you can continue to use Concentric unless you are aware the patient’s demographics have changed compared to what is shown in Concentric.
 For patients who do not have an existing record within Concentric please revert to paper consent.
 We will send another message when you can return to normal digital consent processes.